ekauffma/analysis-grand-challenge/analyses/cms-open-data-ttbar/coffea-ML.md

 # analysis facility: set to "coffea_casa" for coffea-casa environments, "EAF" for FNAL, "local" for local setups
 AF = "coffea_casa"
 ```

-### Defining our `coffea` Processor

-The processor includes a lot of the physics analysis details:
-- event filtering and the calculation of observables,
-- event weighting,
-- calculating systematic uncertainties at the event and object level,
-- filling all the information into histograms that get aggregated and ultimately returned to us by `coffea`.

 ```python tags=[]
 processor_base = processor.ProcessorABC if (PIPELINE != "servicex_processor") else servicex.Analysis